ARU-Bioinf-IBDS/prac-B/README.md

   ](https://github.com/ARU-Bioinformatics/ibdsA-ex-A/archive/master.zip)

   then unzip the file and move the directory to where you are storing your work.
-  If this unfamiliar, please see:
+  If this unfamiliar, please review:
   [Getting Started Instructions using local Jupyter Notebook installation ](https://github.com/ARU-Bioinformatics/ibdsA-intro#getting-started-instructions-using-local-jupyter-notebook-installation).